carrascoMDDsl/acv4cmp_acid/acid_share/themepark/programs_gallery/Recommendation_controllers.js.txt

-        /* Updates the list of paths to other Attractions, after selection of an Attraction or list order.
+         /* Updates the list of paths to other Attractions, after selection of an origin Attraction, or selection of list ordering criteria.
-         Requests from the shortestpath service the computation of the shortest paths to all other attractions.
+         Delegates in the shortestpath service the computation of the shortest paths to all other attractions.
          Sorts the Paths according to the selected criteria.
          */
         var _pRefreshRecommendation = function() {